-The Seven Pillars Of Pop-Up Shop Success
+The Seven Pillars Of Pop Up Shop Success

-How To Pop Up With Success
+How To Create Pop Up Shop Success

 This article first appeared on The Storefront Mag.
 Storefront is a pop up retail marketplace for brands of all sizes.

 What do you want to get out of customers experiencing your product in the real world?
 Do you want them to know your digital brand exists?
 Test a new market?
 Learn about specific new products or services?
 Will the pop-up shop exist simply to generate leads?
 Generate revenue?
 Having clear goals for the pop-up store experience will help you better access its success or failure at the end of its run.

 There are different ways to measure success once you decide what your key value drivers are and are open to learning new data and insights about which products are popular, at what price, and which messages are most effective.
 If you want to see if there is a difference between what your customers buy online versus in a store experience, then track correlations across product, location and price.
 Whatever you decide, either a single key value driver or a combination, establish your protocols before the pop-up shop opens so you don’t miss out on any valuable customer data and insights.

 Use the digital to promote the physical

 Email marketing, SMS marketing, social media and blog posts should be used to let current and potential customers learn about your pop-up store.
 But don’t just stop there if you want pop up shop success.